Rock River Falls

 You can reach the falls via a ½-mile trail from the nearby loop road parking area and through a beech-maple forest.
 A set of stairs leads to the bottom of the falls too.
 After visiting the falls you can check out other areas in Marquette.

-Rock River Falls - Waterfalls To Visit In Fall
+Rock River Falls - Waterfalls to Visit in Fall

 Rock River Falls | photo via @snaphappymichigan